umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/Fieldtypes/Date/index.md

 To achieve this, a Razor partial view is included - you can find it here: `/Views/Partials/Forms/DatePicker.cshtml`.

-This includes the MomentJS library to help with the date locale formatting & the appropiate changes to Pikaday.js to support the locales.
+This includes the MomentJS library to help with the date locale formatting & the appropriate changes to Pikaday.js to support the locales.
 If you wish to use a different DatePicker component this is the file that you would customize to your needs.

 ## Configure the Year range
 The Date picker has a configuration setting to control the number of years shown in the picker.
 The default value is 10 years.